Rottensnare/AlchemyProject/README.md

 Developed with Unreal Engine 5 using both C++ and Blueprints Vast majority of the project is done in C++

 My primary goal in creating this project was to demonstrate my ability to solve game development problems independently, while also allowing myself the opportunity to work on something that I personally enjoy.
+It should be noteworthy that this project displays a fraction of my capabilities regarding Unreal and game development.
+Most of my projects are not on GitHub or they are private.
+The Blaster project, which is publicly available on my GitHub, is primarily focused on multiplayer and shooter mechanics.

 Videos for this project are found on YouTube: https://www.youtube.com/@strangejams7230